 What Services are Available in the Mamanuca Islands?

-The breathtaking Mamanuca Islands are where many’s explorations of Fiji’s outer islands begin.
+The breathtaking Mamanuca Islands are where many explorations of Fiji‘s outer islands begin.
 It’s also where you start to experience Fiji’s less-developed islands with limited shops and services.
 The only places where you’ll be able to shop for groceries, get pharmaceuticals and connect to the internet are a few of the major resorts.
-Find out more in this guide to the information, shops and services in the Mamanuca Islands.
+Find out more in this guide for information on shops and services in the Mamanuca Islands.

-For more about this island group, see The Complete Guide to the Mamanuca Islands.
+For more about this island group, including what to do, where to stay and places to eat, see The Complete Guide to the Mamanuca Islands.

 Useful Services for Tourists

-- Special diet dining – See the 5 Vegan & Vegetarian Restaurants in the Mamanuca Islands.
+- Special diet dining – See The Gluten-Free Guide to Fiji, Fiji for Vegans & Vegetarians and 5 Vegan & Vegetarian Restaurants in the Mamanuca Islands

 The opportunity to buy groceries in the Mamanuca Islands is extremely limited.
-It is advised that you bring whatever food you might need from the mainland.
+You are advised to bring whatever food you might need from the mainland – see the Information, Shops & Services in Nadi and The Guide to Food Shopping in Fiji.
 Otherwise, all resorts in the Mamanuca Islands have restaurants or dining meal plans for guests.
 A limited number of resorts also have a small convenience store.

 The Trader General Store at Musket Cove Island Resort on Malolo Lailai Island stocks deli items, cheeses, meats, frozen goods, biscuits, snacks, tinned goods, island farm-fresh fruit and vegetables, organic eggs and fresh bread.

-Also on Malolo Lailai Island, Plantation Island Resort has a mini-mart selling mostly snack foods, cold drinks, chips and ice creams.
-They are open daily from 8am to 5.30pm.
+Also on Malolo Lailai Island, Plantation Island Resort has a mini-mart selling mostly snack foods, cold drinks, chips, liquor and ice creams.
+They are open daily from 8 am to 5:30 pm.

 On the neighbouring Malolo Island, Six Senses Fiji has a small deli next door to their main restaurants.
 The RaRa Gourmet Deli sells cheese, wine, beer, tinned goods, fresh vegetables, preserves and more.